 HERTZ, HYMAN (ca. 1808–1833).
 Hyman Hertz, early Jewish merchant and delegate to the Convention of 1832, was born in Hannover, Germany, around 1808.
 On December 18, 1829, Hertz and his brother Joseph Hertz arrived in Nacogdoches.
 Hyman Hertz, who was twenty-one and single, established a mercantile business.
 He represented Nacogdoches at the Convention of 1832 and was killed the next year when the steamer, Lioness, on which he was traveling to New Orleans, caught fire and sank on the Red River.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "HERTZ, HYMAN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fhe54), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "HERTZ, HYMAN," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/fhe54.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.